 Meet the Ladies Who Lager: A Female-Led Brew Day Is Coming to Boston

-More than 20 Massachusetts breweries celebrate International Women's Day next month by making new beers.
+Dozens of Massachusetts breweries celebrate International Women's Day by making new beers.

 When Maureen Fabry sought to break into Boston’s beer industry in 1999, she “lucked out” working under a female brewer at the bygone Brew Moon in Cambridge, where she had her first apprenticeship.
 From there, Fabry brewed with Jodi Andrews in the Boston Beer Works company.
 But from the early ’00s on, she never worked with another female brewer again.

 Now she’s the cofounder and brewer at CraftRoots in Milford, which is among more than 20 Massachusetts breweries participating in a national, female-led brew day sponsored by the Pink Boots Society.

 The beer-making session on March 8—International Women’s Day—is a fundraiser for Pink Boots, an organization that supports women in beer with scholarships and other educational opportunities.
 (It’s named for the closed-toe, waterproof footwear brewers prefer to wear in their occasionally soggy working environments.)
 Breweries can make whatever style of beer they want; the only requirement is to use a proprietary hop blend from the grower-owned company Yakima Chief-Hopunion (YCH Hops).
 Sales of the citrusy, herbal mix of Simcoe, Loral, Citra, Palisade, and Mosaic hops—the Pink Boots blend—go back to the national organization.

 Locally, the brew day is being organized by Boston chapter president Brienne Allan, a longtime brewer at Jack’s Abby who now manages production at Notch in Salem.